HanyangBISLab/RAPID/README.md

 </pre>
 ## 3. Citation
 <pre>
 - Isotopic Peak Intensity Ratio based Algorithm for Fast and Accurate Determination of Isotopic Clusters and Monoisotopic Masses of Polypeptides from High Resolution Mass Spectrometric Data Park, K.; Yoon, J. Y.; Lee, S.; Paek, E.; Park, H.; Jung, H.-J.; Lee, S.-W.
   Anal.
 Chem.
 2008, 80, 7294-7303.
 </pre>
 ## 4. Rights and Permissions
 <pre>
-- RAPID by 2024 by Hanyang University is licensed under Creative Commons Attribution-ShareAlike 4.0 International, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
+- RAPID by 2024 by is licensed under Creative Commons Attribution-ShareAlike 4.0 International, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.